jsiegenthaler/homebridge-eosstb/README.md

 * **MediaPause**: Toggles between Pause and Play of the current TV program

-* **MediaPause**: Pauses and Plays (when pressed again) the current TV program

 ## Known Other Commands
 * **VolumeUp** and **VolumeDown**: When the iOS remote is displayed, the iOS volume controls can be used to control the volume of your TV.
-However, this is not done via the EOS box, but instead via a bash command on homebridge.
-So your TV must be capable of being controlled remotely via your raspberry pi.
-The author's TV Receiver uses [samsungctl](https://github.com/Ape/samsungctl/), and that allows KEY_VOLUP and KEY_VOLDOWN to be easily sent to the Samsung Receiver.
+However, this is not done via the EOS box, but instead via a bash command.
+So your TV must be capable of being controlled remotely via any machine that can accept a bash command, such as a raspberry pi.
+The author has a Samsung Receiver and runs Homebridge on a raspberry pi, and thus uses [samsungctl](https://github.com/Ape/samsungctl/) which allows KEY_VOLUP and KEY_VOLDOWN to be easily sent to the Samsung Receiver.

 ## Siri